CoultonF/MS-SQL-Database-Excel-VBA-Application/README.md

 Setup

 Step 1:
-  Using MS SQL Server Management Studio as admin, create a local database and install the SQL script into the database.
+  Using MS SQL Server Management Studio as admin, create a local database and execute the provided SQL script on the database.

 Step 2:
   Populate the test data provided.